htc-ccis1301/fall-2017/_experiences/grad-plan-table.md

 - A section heading calling out the program you are working toward
 - A short paragraph with a description of the program and why you are interested in it
 - A table with your graduation plan as outlined below
-- A footer with your copyright and contact info - it is fine to do a fake mailto like in the case study.
+- A footer with your copyright and email contact link (It's ok if it is not a valid email address.)

 {% include alert.html type="tip"
     content="If you are not currently enrolled in a degree program, here or at another school, humor me by either looking up one of our programs such as the [.Net Developer](https://www.hennepintech.edu/program/awards/411) or making up similar content."